serengil/neural-networks/README.md

 License
 =======

-Chefboost is licensed under the MIT License - see [LICENSE](https://github.com/serengil/neural-networks/blob/master/LICENSE) for more details.
+This repository is licensed under the MIT License - see [LICENSE](https://github.com/serengil/neural-networks/blob/master/LICENSE) for more details.